demiladenotjulius/starter_with_security/readme.md

-# Express MVC Starter
+# Transcribe

-This is a starter template for building MVC (Model-View-Controller) applications using Express.js.
+This is a repo that transcribe your audio and you can translate to your preferred language.

 ## Features
 - Organized folder structure
 - Environment variable configuration
+- Tesxt Translation
-- Modular routes
+- Audio transcribe
-- Example controllers and models
-- Middleware for authentication and logging
-- Basic security best practices
 - Utility functions
 - Unit and integration testing setup
-- Comprehensive documentation

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/kobiowuquadri/express-mvc-starter.git`